 The reason why the big business had to leave the island, is the high concentration of Hindu and Muslim sacred sites.
 The most important one is the tomb of Sultan Ariffin.
 Currently surrounded by the metal cage, presumably for preservation.

-There is also so-called well of wealth.
+There is also a so-called well of wealth.
 It looks like a really dirty hole with water on the bottom.
 According to the legend, if you dive deep enough you will find uncountable golden coins there.
-I guess the look and the smell of the well is the reason number one why the previous visitors of the island did not become rich.
+I guess the look and the smell of the well are the reason number one why the previous visitors of the island did not become rich.

-3. It is forbidden to stay overnight on the island
+3. Forbidden to stay overnight

 For some inexplicable reason, it is forbidden to sleep on the island.
-The captain which takes you to the island on the small motor boat is responsible for taking you back in the evening and it looks like he is taking his duty seriously.
+The captain which takes you to the island on the small motorboat is responsible for taking you back in the evening and it looks like he is taking his duty seriously.

 This rule looks particularly ridiculous if to take into consideration that there is one guest house on the island (with very unfriendly hosts), a small tent camp where pilgrims live, and the huge abandoned hotel, presidential suits of which are populated by some homeless teenagers.
-In addition, a small museum right next to the harbour allows to stay in one of its exhibition rooms for $100 per night (one more joke we didn’t feel like laughing at).
+In addition, a small museum right next to the harbour allows staying in one of its exhibition rooms for $100 per night (one more joke we didn’t feel like laughing at).

 4. There is expensive household stuff everywhere